vistormu/xpeto/README.md

 <a href="https://github.com/vistormu/xpeto" target="_blank" title="go to the repo"><img width="196px" alt="xpeto logo" src="/docs/logo.png"></a>

-# xpeto<br>a silly ECS 2D game engine in Go for silly games
+# xpeto<br>an ECS 2D game engine in Go for small games

-_xpeto_ is a simple 2D game engine written in Go to help you create your silly games quickly and easily
+_xpeto_ is a simple code-first 2D game engine for Go to help you create small games in your favorite language!

 <br>